jianbot007/BankMGT/README.md

 # BankMGT - Bank Management System

-This is a backend project built using Spring Boot for learning purpose.
+This is a backend project built using Spring Boot for learning purposes.
 It simulates basic banking operations such as user registration, transactions, and admin-level operations.
-*User can login,register,withdraw,transfer,deposit money.
+User can log in, register, withdraw, transfer, and deposit money.
-*Admin can restrict a user.Restrict user cant do any transactions.
+Admin can restrict a user.
+Restrict users can't perform any transactions.

 ## 🛠 Technologies Used